-Check out our recent blog - Learning vs Training.
+Check out our recent blog: Competence is more important than attendance & Learning vs Training.
 We can be very focused on “is the training up to date”, “are they in date” or “who is due”.
 This is a legacy of CQC's predecessor CSCI because their version of inspection was very focused on “have people completed the required training?”

 It was written into the legislation.
 However, what actually happened were high profile investigations such as Panorama that changed legislation.
 It works like this: